 Some people become freelancers because they wish to and prefer the lifestyle.
 Others have no choice and take up freelancing because they are unable to find that traditional 9-5 job.

-The latter set are considered unemployed as they are actively seeking employment.
+The latter set is considered unemployed as they are actively seeking employment.

 So, according to the definition of unemployment, most freelancers and contractors are not unemployed but rather self-employed.
 Self-employed in the sense that they work for themselves, create their hours, pick their approach to a task.
 They have the sole power to determine their income but will usually belong to a particular income bracket.